Converting WGS84 to UTM for AV Pipelines

 return 32600 + zone if lat >= 0 else 32700 + zone

 Row-wise coordinate transformations are computationally prohibitive at scale.
-Python's GIL and per-row overhead make DataFrame apply() unsuitable for perception-critical loops.
-The correct pattern uses pyproj.Transformer.transform() on contiguous NumPy arrays with always_xy=True to enforce deterministic axis order:
+Python's GIL and per-row overhead make DataFrame apply() unusable in a perception-critical loop.
+Call pyproj.Transformer.transform() once on whole arrays, with always_xy=True to enforce deterministic lon/lat axis order:

 import numpy as np